-Basel, Switzerland-based Panalpina Group, a logistics company, saved $1 million last year by consolidating seven outdated data
+Basel, Switzerland-based Panalpina Group, a logistics company, saved $1 million last year by consolidating seven outdated data centers into just one, but coordinating multiple data center migrations across branch offices throughout North America wasn't easy.

 Data Center Manager of the Year finalist Armin Heinlein, the corporate vice president and head of IT competence at Panalpina, needed to centralize IT operations without disrupting services or bogging down end users with latency problems.